aeternity/aepp-sdk-python/docs/intro/tutorial02-contracts-deploy.rst

 .. literalinclude:: ../../tests/test_tutorial05-contracts.py
    :lines: 11-14
-   :dedent: 4

 Initializing NodeClient and Compiler
 ====================================

-Below are the steps required to initialize the the `NodeClient` and `Compiler`.
+Below are the steps required to initialize the `NodeClient` and `Compiler`.
 As you can see below, during the initialization of `NodeClient` we're also providing the `internal_url`.

 `internal_url` provides the debug endpoint to `dry_run` a contract method which